telerik/blazor-docs/components/form/validation.md

 When you provide an `EditContext` to the form, you cold use its `AddDataAnnotationsValidation()` method to add the data annotation validation to the form, instead of using the markup.
 This can be useful when you will be changing the model the form is bound to at runtime, for example, when you [add a reset button]({%slug form-formitems-buttons%}#how-to-add-a-reset-clear-button-to-the-form).
 Alternatively, you could call this method to re-attach validation on the `Model` you pass when you change it by using the [reference to the Form component]({%slug form-overview%}#component-reference) - `TheFormReference.EditContext.AddDataAnnotationsValidation()`.

 >note The Telerik form and validation tools don't add functionality over the standard ones.
-You should implement the desired custom validations first, and then you can proceed immediately to ours.
+You should implement the desired custom validations first, and then you can replace it immediately with ours.

 ## Validation Message Type